 Learning type design is a great way to deepen your understanding of typography.
 Zooming in to this level is still rare, and being able to drill down with clients and other designers sets you apart.

-Type can seem like a dark art, almost as if it is made by magicians.
+Type can seem like a dark art, hidden in mystery.
 But we have developed a learning experience that reliably evaporates the sense that typography and type design is impenetrable.

-We will reveal the secrets so that you will leave the workshop with more confidence in choosing and using type.
-You will know how to analyse the suitability of a font family for any given typographic task, and how to craft your own type.
+We reveal the secrets, and you will leave the workshop with confidence in choosing and using type.
+You will know how to analyse the suitability of a font family for any given typographic task, because you will be able to craft your own type.

-Edmonton · Kiev · Lviv · Boston · Chicago · Portland · Singapore · Seattle · Dublin · San Francisco
+Edmonton · Kiev · Lviv · Boston · Chicago · Portland · San Francisco · Singapore · Seattle · Dublin · London · Your City?

 Each workshop is taught by professional type designers.
 We keep the instructor/student ratio super low, averaging 10 students per tutor.
 Our team of instructors includes Dave, Alexei, Eben, Octavio, Vernon & Thomas.
 Scroll to the end to read all about us.

 Crafting Type workshops deliver typeface design skills in tutored drawing sessions punctuated by lectures.
-We believe learning by doing is essential, but we do teach theory to enhance your learning.
+We believe learning by doing comes first, and theory then enhances your learning.

 The first insight you will gain is how to avoid the fatal mistake that all beginners (and even some professionals) make when sketching letters.
 Then you take your sketches to a font editor and produce print outs with your own OpenType fonts.